Halo - Review Season One

 Moreover, the series quickly establishes humanity's UNSC as morally ambiguous, mirroring the ruthlessness and oppression of The Covenant.
 The UEG’s harsh colonial rule has fractured the society, which birthed the Insurrectionists and pirates.

-The showrunner's depiction is noteworthy because it avoids the simplistic portrayal of patriotic humans as good and aliens as evil.
-Nonetheless, it negatively affects the viewer.
-With both factions and almost all characters depicted as morally bankrupt and morally compromised, I’m left questioning who to root for in the conflict.
-This lack of clarity and the absence of a formidable antagonist diminishes the stakes and undermines the narrative tension.
+The show avoids the usual "good humans vs. evil aliens" trope.
+However, with all factions and characters depicted as morally compromised, I’m left questioning who to root for in the conflict.
 Why should I care for the Master Chief, or any human character, if they don’t have a (monstrous) foe?

 Short on action

-Halo fails to capture the essence of a space epic akin to Battlestar Galactica, complete with battles and complex political and social tensions.
-While world-building is essential, the narrative and character development fall short.
+Halo fails to capture the essence of a space epic akin to Battlestar Galactica.
+Though the world-building is strong, the story and characters fall short.